morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 You should be familiar with the basic usage of ROS and how to use TF and the ROS navigation stack.
 You should also know about launchfiles and topic remapping as well as the robot state publisher.
-Also experience with RVIZ are of advantage.
+Also experiences with RVIZ are of advantage.
 Tutorials on all of those topics can be found on http://www.ros.org/wiki/ROS/Tutorials.